Anguirus: Reiwa period (2017–2021)

 In the prologue for the film Godzilla: Planet of the Monsters, the corpses of Anguirus and Rodan make a cameo appearance, having been killed by a bio-weapon created by the Chinese military.
 This is expanded upon in the prequel novel Godzilla: Monster Apocalypse, in which Anguirus and Rodan attacked Beijing before they were killed by the bio-weapon, Hedorah.
 Additionally, two other members of Anguirus' species appear, with one attacking South Africa and the other killed by Godzilla in Los Angeles.

 In the Godzilla Singular Point anime series, Anguirus scavenges several Rodan carcasses from a JSDF base in Chiba Prefecture's forests and terrorizes the locals, with the local mayor's son coining the monster's name for his resemblance to ankylosaurs.
-After Anguirus hinders military responses with its ability to predict attacks and deflect projectiles by vibrating its spines, the JSDF, local hunters, and the Otaki Factory's mecha Jet Jaguar join forces to lure out Anguirus.
-Upon discovering the creature can use quantum mechanics due to its extra-dimensional composition to predict the future, they temporarily stun it with a harpoon gun, but it attacks the mayor's photoshoot, leading to Jet Jaguar killing Anguirus with a point-blank harpoon shot.
+After Anguirus hinders military responses with his ability to predict attacks and deflect projectiles by vibrating his spines, the JSDF, local hunters, and the Otaki Factory's mecha Jet Jaguar join forces to lure out Anguirus.
+Upon discovering the creature can use quantum mechanics due to his extra-dimensional composition to predict the future, they temporarily stun him with a harpoon gun, but he attacks the mayor's photoshoot, leading to Jet Jaguar killing Anguirus with a point-blank harpoon shot.
 The mecha's inventor later takes one of Anguirus' horns as a trophy and to fashion into a spear for Jet Jaguar.

+Monsterverse (2019)

+The skeletal remains of what appears to be Anguirus or a member of his species appears in the film Godzilla: King of the Monsters within an ancient sunken city in Godzilla's lair.
+The special features in the Blu-ray release of the film showed the skeleton to apparently resemble Angurius.
+Director Michael Dougherty was asked by a fan on Twitter if the skeleton belonged to Anguirus, to which he replied saying that it “might or might not be Anguirus”.